 As we all know, broccoli can go from tender and bright green to mushy and dull green very quickly!

 You can also cook other types of vegetables in your Instant Pot, such as Instant Pot collard greens, or lemon and parsley cabbage or balsamic glazed Instant Pot Asparagus.
+You can also try my favorite, garlicky Instant Pot green beans with soy sauce.

 To make sure that the broccoli steaming in your Instant Pot is perfectly cooked, it’s important to pay attention to the following 4 tips.